yegor256/blog/_drafts/manager.md

 P.S.
 By the way, I [googled](https://www.google.com/search?q=questions+you+never+ask+your+boss)
 "questions you never ask your boss" and found a lot of articles which prohibit many different questions.
-I'm wasn't surprised to find that none of them mention the question I'm talking about.
+I wasn't surprised to find that none of them mention the question I'm talking about.